 Hartford does not offer early decision but does offer early action.

-Getting into Hartford is moderately difficult.
+It is moderately difficult to get into Hartford.
 Hartford evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Hartford, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that put the most emphasis the areas where you stand out.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the admissions factors where you shine.